 Volunteer Parking is available at Beacon Cove Elementary School.
 To get there, take I-95 to Donald Ross Road and head east to Military Trail.
 Go north on Military Tail, turn right heading East onto School House Road, which is just south of University Blvd.
 The address is 150 School House Road.

 You must display your parking pass on your car dashboard to gain entry into this secured lot.
-Your parking pass is included with this email – simply print it out and place on your dashboard.
+Your parking pass is included BELOW – simply print it out and place on your dashboard.

 Shuttle buses will arrive every 10-20 minutes and will operate from 7:30 a.m.- 7:00 p.m. daily.
 These shuttle buses will take you directly to Volunteer Headquarters at the North Entrance to check-in prior to your shift.
 A security guard will be on duty from 7:30 a.m.- 7:00 p.m.
 If you do not drive, please have someone drop you off at Beacon Cove Elementary School so you can take the bus to volunteer headquarters.
 If you arrive at the event at any of the other gates you will be unable to enter and will be significantly far away from the Volunteer entrance, so it is important to follow these directions.
 Please do not attempt to be dropped off anywhere else.